Pricing Research

 Pricing Does Not Live Alone

 Pricing is one variable in a complex set of variables that make up a brand’s overall strategy.
 These variables include product features and quality levels, pace of innovation, speed of delivery, strategic positioning, advertising messaging, advertising spending levels, package design, and distribution channels.
-The central question is: what combination of variables enables a brand to consistently maximize its pricing vis-à-vis the pricing of competitive products and services?
+The central question is, "What combination of variables enables a brand to consistently maximize its pricing vis-à-vis the pricing of competitive products and services?"

 Protection Against Competition

 An optimal pricing strategy can protect a brand against price competition.
-Unrestrained, head- to-head pricing competition tends to be a no-win dilemma for any brand.
+Unrestrained, head-to-head pricing competition tends to be a no-win dilemma for any brand.
 It’s so easy to reduce a brand’s price and watch sales soar, but then the counterattack comes in the form of competitive price reductions—and all brands lose sales revenue.

 Unlimited Possibilities

-There is no limit to the number of unique pricing strategies, and the search for the right strategy begins with qualitative investigations: focus groups, depth interviews, and/or ethnography.
+There is no limit to the number of unique pricing strategies, and the search for the right one strategy begins with qualitative investigations: focus groups, depth interviews, and/or ethnography.
 Qualitative research helps identify the emotions, motivations, and perceptions that underlie how brand choice interacts with price.
-Qualitative research helps pinpoint the attitudinal levers and gears that might grant a brand the freedom to inch its price higher without losing sales volume or market share.
+It helps pinpoint the attitudinal levers and gears that might grant a brand the freedom to inch its price higher without losing sales volume or market share.
 It also provides a road map to the quantitative research methods and analytics most likely to lead to an optimal pricing strategy.

 Types of Research